- Registering available domains

 Yes, you can register for free and look for interesting domains in our database.

 Whenever an account has been inactive for a period of two years or more, it is deactivated.
-In order to reactivate it, all you have to do is contact us, indicating your username or the email address you used to register.
+To reactivate the account, all you have to do is contact us from the email address you used to set up your account, and indicate your username to us.

 Of course, just contact us!
 Please keep in mind that refunding leftover credit also involves closing your account.
 Please be aware that it is not possible to get your refund in the form of a coupon.